kamadiem/final_project/Readme.md

-# Azure Text to speech middleware
+# Azure Text-to-speech(TTS) middleware
-This project is written on Node js express to create API's with authentication to communicate with Microsoft Azure text to speech service
+Text-to-speech service enables your applications, tools. or devices to convert text into human-like synthesized speech.
+You are also able to use human-like prebuilt neural voices or create a custom voice unique to your brand.
+The Text-to-Speech feature of Speech service on Azure has been fully upgraded to the neural TTS engine, which uses deep neural networks to make the voices of computers nearly indistinguishable from the recordings of people.
+With the human-like natural prosody and clear articulation of words, neural Text-to-Speech has significantly reduced listening fatigue when you interact with AI systems.

+## How to get started
 To start out you need to create or log into an Azure account.
 The service can be possibly free if you already have an account

 Link: https://azure.microsoft.com/en-us/services/cognitive-services/text-to-speech/#overview

-In the Azure Portal

- Step 1 -  Create a subscription

-Step 2  -  Create a resource group

-Step 3  -  In the resource group, search and create a “Speech Services” resource to connect the file path between Azure text to speech service
+- In the Azure Portal search for “Speech Services” resource to create a cognitive service, speech service which includes API endpoints like the Text-to-speeck service

-## Features
-- Users can Sign up for API's
-- Users can Sign In
-- Users can pass the text to API and get stream speech audio of their text

-The Database used for the project is Sqlite3 that generates automatically on server
+- Select a name, subscription, location pricing tier and resource group
+- We will need the "Keys and Endpoint" information for the application (which is configured in the speech_controller.js file)

 ## Tools
 My project uses a number of open-source projects to work properly: